presidential-innovation-fellows/worker-dol-gov/_profiles/all.md

 ---
 title: Explore My Rights
-val: daylaborer
 layout: all
 name: Explore Rights

-priority-rights:
-  - { text: "I did not get paid for time I worked.", id: "overtime-violation" }
-  - { text: "I was injured on the job and didn’t get pay.", id: "wage-theft" }
-  - { text: "I worked more than 40 hours a week and did not receive overtime pay.", id: "overtime-violation" }

 wage-rights:
   - { text: "I’m not being paid $7.25 or more for my work.", id: "minimum wage violation" }